International

 may be seen at the AFM website.

-The history of the AFM became connected with
+The history of the AFM was connected with

 the radio and broadcast industries from the